 - All superficial lymph nodes, especially the prescapular lymph nodes, enlarge in infected animals, causing rhinitis, conjunctivitis, and swelling.

 - Blepharitis is caused by papules on the eyelids, which can be mild or severe.

 - Mouth, penis, prepuce, and vaginal mucosae become necrotic.

-- Because of the swollen retropharyngeal lymph nodes draining developing lung lesions, breathing may become laboured and noisy.
+- Due to swollen retropharyngeal lymph nodes draining developing lung lesions, breathing may become labored and noisy.

 Prevention and treatment of pox in sheep and goat